Way 2 Goodlife

 • Video games – Take used and unwanted video games to a local game store

 • Recycling – collect and take cans to the recycling facility and earn money while helping the environment.
-Depending on the state you live in, this can really add up.
+Depending on the state you live in, this can add up.

 THIRTEEN AND UP